 These programmes are 7 days/6 nights with 5 days riding starting every Sunday throughout the year.
 Tailor made stays are also available on request, please enquire.

-2019: Arrival every Sunday throughout the year (excluding Christmas and New Year).
+2021/22: Arrival every Sunday throughout the year (excluding Christmas and New Year and when the Scottish Castles Trail is running).
 Other start dates available for tailor-made stays.

 Single rooms can be provided for no extra charge subject to availability.
 When no single rooms are available, or if two people travelling together would like separate rooms, a supplement will apply.